authlete/authlete-java-common/README.md

 To address the "multiple ambiguous setter methods" json deserialization issue.
-An annotation processor has been added to the maven build step and will run during the `process-clases` maven phase.
+An annotation processor has been added to the maven build step and will run during the `process-classes` maven phase.
 The `JsonSetterAnnotationProcessor` class is responsible for this process.
 The process involves iterating over all classes in the DTO package.
 Then finding any ambiguously defined setter methods (setter methods defined with